Wattics/api-client-ruby/README.md

 ## Errors

-In case there is an error sending a data, the gem will keep trying until it is sent.
+In case there is an error sending a point data, the gem will keep trying until it is sent.
 Errors will logged to the terminal.
 See some common erros.

 Not register or wrong credentials.
 ```sh